 Lavender has many complacent properties, from soothing minor skin irritations to healing insect bites, Lavender salve is handy in most situations where you’re just desperate for a quick, natural solution.
-This lavender salve is made by infusing lavender with grape seed oil.
-Grape seed oil has been observed to have anti aging and anti wrinkle properties, it help in acne treatment as well.
-It’s benefits are described here
+This lavender salve is made by infusing lavender with grapeseed oil.
+Grape seed oil has been observed to have anti-aging and anti-wrinkle properties, it helps in acne treatment as well.
+Its benefits are described here

 Lavender has been added to many bath and wash products for thousands of years, proving it’s effect time and time again.

 Making your own salve at home is not at all difficult; on the contrary, it’s a very relaxing and pleasant thing to do when you work with a herb that pleases your eye and your nose.
 I’m starting to prepare lavender remedies in the spring when I plant the seeds of my favorite lavender, and with great patience, I water them and care for them.